hoangduytran/blender-manual/manual/render/cameras.rst

    .. tip::

-      If the Passepartput is fully opaque, Blender will make optimizations to speed up the rendering of areas inside the camera view.
+      If the Passepartout is fully opaque, Blender will make optimizations to speed up the rendering of areas inside the camera view.